MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 ~~~
 {: .language}

-goes to the `molecool.py` file, and brings everything that is defined there into the file.
+goes to the `functions.py` file, and brings everything that is defined there into the file.
 When we use our function defined in `functions.py`, that means we will be able to just say `molecool.canvas()` instead of giving the full path `molecool.functions.canvas()`.
 If that's confusing, don't worry too much for now.
-We will be returning to this file in a few minutes.
+We will be returning to `__init__.py` in a few minutes.
 For now, just note that it exists and makes our directory into a package.

 ### Our first module
-Once inside of the `molecool` folder (`molecool/molecool`), examine the files that are there.
-View the first module (`functions.py`) in a text editor.
+Once inside the `molecool` folder (`molecool/molecool`), examine the files that are there.
+View the module (`functions.py`) in a text editor.
 We see a few things about this file.
 The top begins with a description of this module surrounded by three quotations (`"""`).
 Right now, that is the file name, followed by our short description, then the sentence "Handles the primary functions".
 We will change this to be more descriptive later.
-CookieCutter has also created a placeholder function in called `canvas`.
+CookieCutter has also created a placeholder function called `canvas`.
 At the start of the `canvas` function, we have a `docstring` (more about this in [documentation]), which describes the function.

-We will be moving all of the functions we defined in the jupyter notebook into python modules (`.py` files) like these.
+We will be moving all of the functions we defined in the Jupyter notebook into python modules (`.py` files) like these.

-### Python local installs
+### Installing from local source.

+You may be accustomed to `pip` automatically retrieving packages from the internet.
+You can also install packages from local sources that contain a `setup.py` file.

-To develop this package, we will want to something called a developmental install so that we can try out our functions and package as we develop it.
+To develop this package, we will want to use what is called "development mode" or an "editable install" so that we can try out our functions and package as we develop it.
+We access development mode using the `develop` command to `setup.py`, or the `-e` option to `pip`.

+*TODO: Note that "editable" install is not (yet) standard and may even go away in the future.*

 #### Reviewing `setup.py`
 Return to the top directory (`molecool`).
 One of the files CookieCutter generated is a `setup.py` file. `setup.py` is the build script for [setuptools].
 It tells setuptools about your package (such as the name and version) as well as which code files to include.
 We'll be using this file in the next section.

 #### Installing your package
-A developer install will allow you to import your package and use it from anywhere on your computer.
+A development install will allow you to import your package and use it from anywhere on your computer.
 You will then be able to import your package into scripts in the same way you import `matplotlib` or `numpy`.

-A local install uses the `setup.py` file to install your package by inserting a link to your new project into your Python site-packages folder.
-To find the location of your site packages folder, you can check your Python path.
+A development installation uses the `setup.py` file to install your package by inserting a link to your new project into your Python site-packages folder.
+To find the location of your site-packages folder, you can check your Python path.
 Open Python (type `python` into your terminal window), and type

+*TODO: update.*
 ~~~
 >>> import sys
 >>> sys.path
 ~~~
 {: .language-python}

 This will give a list of locations python looks for packages when you do an import.
-One of the locations should end with `python3.7/site_packages`.
+One of the locations should end with `python3.7/site-packages`.
 The site packages folder is where all of your installed packages for a particular environment are located.

-To do a local install, type
+To do a development mode install, type

 ~~~
 $ pip install -e .
 ~~~
 {: .language-bash}

-Here, the `-e` indicates that we are installing this project in 'editable' mode (i.e. setuptools "develop mode"), while `.` indicates to install from the local directory (you could also specify a path here).
+Here, the `-e` indicates that we are installing this project in *editable* mode (i.e. setuptools [*development mode*](https://setuptools.readthedocs.io/en/latest/userguide/commands.html#develop-deploy-the-project-source-in-development-mode)), while `.` indicates to install from the local directory (you could also specify a path here).
 Now, if you examine the contents of your site packages folder, you should see a link to `molecool` (`molecool.egg-link`).
 The folder has also been added to your path (check `sys.path` again.)

 Now, we can use our package from any directory, similar to how we can use other installed packages like `numpy`.
 Open Python, and type

+*TODO: Consider using doctest-compliant examples (with expected output).*

 ~~~
 >>> import molecool